 - Lyon’s Metro B extension—1.5 miles of new service to the southwest.

-- Paris’ M11 eastern extension, running to Les Lilas and a future connection with M15—3.4 miles.
+- Paris’ M11 metro eastern extension, running from Les Lilas to a future connection with M15—3.4 miles.

-- Paris’ RER E western extension, adding a new commuter rail tunnel through the city center and better access to La Defense (tunnel portion).
+- Paris’ RER E central section, adding a new regional rail tunnel through the city center and providing better access to La Defense.

 - Paris Tramway 3b Extension, adding to the city’s circumferential tramway route with a new connection through Porte Maillot—2 miles.